 The frustration felt in trying to charge it up did ruin the experience somewhat though.
 If you are able to find a reliable charger, or have a charging solution at home, or work, that you can use without fuss, then it will leave you only with a positive experience.

 To find out more about the 2022 Hyundai IONIQ 5 AWD, visit the Hyundai website.
 For the record, you can jump into your own for $75,900 plus on-roads.
-That said, we recommend shopping around, or simply visit a site like PriceMyCar for the best deal.

 Our 2022 Hyundai IONIQ 5 was supplied by Hyundai Australia.
 To find out more, contact your local Hyundai dealer.
 You can watch David’s video review on YouTube.